USEPA/PDW_Paper_2020/README.md

 ![](/img/NHU_Wells.png)

-Below, you will find a step by step walkthrough of how to reproduce the estimates for private well locations in the United States using methods first proposed in [Weaver et al., 2017](https://www.sciencedirect.com/science/article/pii/S0048969717315280) and expanded upon in Murray et al., 2020 (in review).
-All of the scripts referenced below can be located in the *PDW_Paper_2020/scripts/* folder.
+Below, you will find a step-by-step walkthrough of how to reproduce the Murray et al., 2020 (in review) Census block group and block estimates of private well locations in the United States.
+These methods were first proposed in [Weaver et al., 2017](https://www.sciencedirect.com/science/article/pii/S0048969717315280) as a pilot study.
+All scripts referenced below are located in the *PDW_Paper_2020/scripts/* folder.

 ## Data to download: